 Get free tailored recommendations from ProDog feeding experts.

-Perhaps you’d like to discuss your dog’s unique needs, explore the best bundle option for your Alaskan Malamute or find the best value raw dog food bundle.
+Perhaps you’d like to discuss your dog’s unique needs, explore the best raw dog food bundle option for your Alaskan Malamute or find the best value raw food bundle.
 Either way, the team are on hand to help.

 Maintaining an appropriate healthy weight is essential for your dog, regardless of breed.
 A diet that consists of biologically appropriate ingredients will naturally help a dog shed excess pounds or gain healthy weight.